angela1C/Programming-and-Scripting-Project/README.md

 However the relationship between the petal lengths and sepal lengths is very strong for the Iris Virginica with Iris Versicolor being only a little bit weaker.

-## What I have learned from the project.

-- using git and github
-- python programming using pandas library
-- markdown techniques
-- can format code in markdown by specifying the langauge
-- inserting images into markdown file, resizing images
-- using links in markdown
-- preview markdown documents
-- using github
+I have learned quite a bit from the project.
+Not only have I gained a better knowledge of the python programming language, but I have also gained an insight into the field of machine learning.
+I am getting more familiar with git and using GitHub.
+I have also learned a little bit about writing using markdown.
+Now I just need to get my table of content links to work!

 ## 10. References